osisoft/AVEVA-Adapter/shared-content/management/secrets/reference-secrets.md

 ## Adding Secrets by Value

 The default behavior of any configuration with a protected property is to add the value into the secrets management configuration, automatically generate a secret id, and replace the value of the protected property on the configuration to be the generated secret id.

 ### Example

-Adding in a health configuration as follows, with a string client secret
+Adds a health configuration with a client secret string as follows,

 ```code
 [